tessalt/coffeescriptbook/book.md

 # => undefined
 ```

-### Using functions
+### Using pre-written functions

-When you're prototyping animations, there's a good chance you won't have to write a whole lot of functions yourself.
+When you're prototyping animations and interactions, there's a good chance you won't have to write a whole lot of functions yourself.
 You will however be *using* quite a few functions, most of them are provided by the framer.js library.

 That's where functions become really useful: when you can share them around.
 The folks beheind Framer figured out how to do all sorts of useful things related to manipulating pixels on a screen, so they wrapped up all that useful code into functions that you can use.

-Let's say we're using a library that provides a `licensePlateCheck` function.
+Let's say we're using a library that gives us a `licensePlateCheck` function.
 It takes one argument, which is a license plate.
 It does all sorts of complicated things to associate that license number with a person, find out whether that person has a criminal record, if there are any warrants for their arrest, or if the car is stolen.
 To use this function, you don't need to know any of that.
-All you have to know is that it takes one argument, and that argument needs to be a license plate.
+All you have to know is that it takes one argument, and that that argument needs to be a license plate.
 For any given license plate, the `licensePlateCheck` function will tell you `true` if the plate is associated with criminal activity, and `false` if it's not.

 We also need to know what type of argument to provide.
 In this case, we need to know that the `licensePlate` argument is a string.
 Which makes sense, since it's a mix of numbers and letters.